almossawi/badarguments/extras/content/posts/main/index.md

 Was the diamond _presented_, one might ask, or was it surrendered following an annexation, by people with not much agency?

-The business of discovering, claiming, and settling supposedly uninhabited lands, and then shoehorning such myths into the ledger of history, is rooted in the preconception that even if the land _were_ inhabited by actual, breathing souls, those souls are so insignificant that they might as well not have existed.
+The business of discovering, claiming, and settling supposedly uninhabited lands, and then shoehorning such myths into the ledger of history, is rooted in the preconception that even if the land _were_ inhabited by actual, breathing souls, those souls are so insignificant, so disposable, that they might as well not have existed.

 **Noblesse oblige**.
 In a billionaire socialite's tweets, we find the line